Nmap for Pentester: Host Discovery

 nmap -sn -PR 192.168.1.108

-You can see the packets being captured in wireshark.
+You can see the packets being captured in Wireshark.

 SCTP INIT Ping

 It sends SCTP packet containing a minimal INIT chunk.
 Its default destination port is 80.
-The INIT chunk provides suggestion to the remote system that the pentester is attempting to establish an association.
+The INIT chunk provides a suggestion to the remote system that the pentester is attempting to establish an association.

 nmap -sn -PY 192.168.1.108 --disable-arp-ping